 The Icelandic sagas also contain references to lichen picking expeditions where women and children went up on horseback into the mountains to pick it, with one adult man in attendance for supervision.They slept in tents and packed the lichen in skin bags - Icelandic Moss was a life-saver in hard times.
 Since grain growing in Iceland never took off due to the unsuitable climate and terrain, moss was their staple.
 The more moss that was growing on a persons property, the more valuable the land was considered.

 Furthermore, people in Norway ate Iceland moss during a seven-year famine that started in 1807.
 The Russians found another use for the lichen during World War II, when they prepared a version of molasses with Iceland moss.

 Traditionally Iceland moss was considered a galactagogue and to have strong antibiotic, antiemetic, strongly demulcent and nutritive properties.

 Other Common Names: Iceland lichen, eryngo-leaved liverwort, Islaendisch Moos (German), Islandslav (Swedish), mousse d’ Islande, lichen d’Islande (French), liquén de Islandia (Spanish), puklérka Islandská (Czech), Islanninjäkälä (Finnish), erba rissa, Lichene Islandico (Italian), and fjallagras (Icelandic).

-Icelandic Moss tea is made by pouring 1 cup of boiling water over 1–2 tsp of powdered Iceland Moss.
+Preparation: Icelandic Moss tea is made by pouring 1 cup of boiling water over 1–2 tsp of herb.
 The mixture is covered and steeped for 10–15 minutes.
 Natural sweetener can be added to the tea.